rdmorganiser/rdmo-docs/docs/configuration/authentication/shibboleth.md

 SHIBBOLETH_GROUP_ATTRIBUTES = ['eduPersonScopedAffiliation']
 ```

-In this case, the attribute `eduPersonScopedAffiliation` contains a comma seperated list of groups which will be created in RDMO (if they don't exist yet) and the user will be added into these groups.
+In this case, the attribute `eduPersonScopedAffiliation` contains a comma separated list of groups which will be created in RDMO (if they don't exist yet) and the user will be added into these groups.
 Due to a limitation by [django-shibboleth-remoteuser](https://github.com/Brown-University-Library/django-shibboleth-remoteuser) the user will also be **removed from all other groups**.

 ## Legacy Shibboleth setup